damien-mattei/SRFI-105-for-Racket/README.md

-SRFI-105 Curly Infix for Racket
+SRFI-105 Curly Infix for Racket and R6RS (autodetection)

 Install as a package.